 This Holy Hour: An Interview with Composer Margaret Burk

-Composer Maggie Burk previews her new work This Holy Hour: A Sequence of Carols for Christmas, which will have its premiere at Trinity's Christmas Concert this December.
+Composer Maggie Burk talks with us about her new work This Holy Hour: A Sequence of Carols for Christmas, premiered at Trinity's Christmas Concert in December 2023.

 Dr. Katie Webb, Trinity's Canon for Cathedral Music, approached me in late 2022 with the idea of crafting a new Christmas work for her phenomenal choir, which has traditionally performed Benjamin Britten's iconic Ceremony of Carols every year for Christmas services and concerts.